xiaolai/regular-investing-in-box/docs/en/README.md

 Frequent traders are definitely not willing to concede this point.
 "How could I have a 50% chance of making a mistake?!"
 Alright, let's say you have an 80% chance of being right.
 Actually, you have to be right twice in a row, so your chances of success are only 80% x 80% = 64%.
 That's still much lower than 100%!
 Furthermore, if you have actually tried investing using your own money, you know that being right 80% of the time is incredibly unlikely.
 If you're right even 60% of the time you can be considered an expert!
 And if you're right 60% of the time, your chances of being right twice in a row drop to 36%.
 This explains why the vast majority of investors end up thinking that every action they took was wrong.
 Once you understand that short-term price movements are an unpredictable ["random walk"](https://en.wikipedia.org/wiki/Random_walk_hypothesis), you will understand why the chances of success are really 50% x 50% = 25%.
 No more no less.

 But we're not done yet!
-Another hidden and serious detail has been been left out.
+Another hidden and serious detail has been left out.
 Frequent traders don't understand that what they are depending on is **judgement after the fact**.
 Putting aside whether their judgement is correct or not, by the time they realize something, and think, "Oh, this must be an upward trend", they've already missed a portion of the rise in price.
 And by the time they realize, "Oh, this looks like a downward trend", they can't avoid having participated in some of the drop in price.

 ![Figure20](../images/Figure20.png)